joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

 - **populated_DataArray** (*xarray.DataArray*): The filled DataArray.
 - **password** (*str*): The forecast submission portal password provided in your registration email.
-- All other variables are the same as those used when creating the empty DataArray.
+- All other variables are the same as those used when creating the empty DataArray ` (see :ref:`Creating an Empty DataArray`).

 The function performs multiple checks to ensure suitable data formatting before submission.
 These checks include:

-- The forecast issue date is within the four-day submission window (see forecast submission rules).
+- The forecast issue date is within the four-day submission window (see `forecast submission rules <https://aiweatherquest.ecmwf.int>`__).
 - Data shape is `(5, 181, 360)`.
 - Latitude coordinate contains 181 points, ordered from `90.0°N` to `-90.0°N`.
 - Longitude coordinate contains 360 points, ordered from `0.0°` to `359.0°`.